Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/hasty-accusations/rules/_index.md

 As usual, when the action gives a choice, the currently active player is the one to make it.

-@TODO: The rules table with all suspects + their actions explained.
+Below is a table explaining all the suspect's powers.

+<div id="rules-table-suspect-powers"></div>

 {{% /rules-block %}}

 {{% rules-block heading="Big Hands Variant" %}}